(Phishing Email) Here are the Elements of a Fake or Scam Email

-Here are some things to look for if you think an e-mail message is a phishing scam.
+Here are six (6) things to look for if you think an e-mail message is a phishing scam.

 Most phishing emails alert you that something is wrong with your account, and email subject headings are used to entice you to open the mail and follow instructions outlined in the email.
 Most phishing emails usually use any of the following subject headings.